tdavis6/dailySummaryEmail/README.md

 ## OpenAI Integration
 The OpenAI Integration allows a 2-3 sentence summary of the email near the top.

-Under the current API pricing (last updated 11/13/24), this integration costs about \$0.104025 USD per year of operation, with very long emails (1250+170 input tokens per day, a maximum of 120 tokens of output per day).
+Under the current API pricing (last updated February 18, 2026), this integration costs about \$0.104025 USD per year of operation, with very long emails (1250+170 input tokens per day, a maximum of 120 tokens of output per day).
 The output is limited at 120 tokens per day.
 The model used is GPT-4o mini, which allows for it to cost much less than a larger model.
 The current pricing is $0.150 / 1M input tokens and \$0.600 / 1M output tokens.